addyosmani/backbone-fundamentals/backbone-fundamentals.md

 We first setup a testing environment composed of three files:

-* A HTML **structure** for displaying test results,
+* An HTML **structure** for displaying test results
-* The **qunit.js** file composing the testing framework and,
+* The **qunit.js** file composing the testing framework
-* The **qunit.css** file for styling test results.
+* The **qunit.css** file for styling test results

 The latter two of these can be downloaded from the [QUnit website](http://qunitjs.com).

 If you would prefer, you can use a hosted version of the QUnit source files for testing purposes.
-The hosted URLs can be found at [http://github.com/jquery/qunit/raw/master/qunit/].
+The hosted URLs can be found at <http://github.com/jquery/qunit/raw/master/qunit/>.

 #### Sample HTML with QUnit-compatible markup: